 Costa Rica gets its name from its blue beaches and sandy seashores.
-The phrase “Costa Rica” means “rich coast” and perfectly describes the sandy beaches, the lush rainforest, and biodiversity of the country.
+The phrase “Costa Rica” means “rich coast” and perfectly describes the sandy beaches, the lush rainforest, and the biodiversity of the country.
 Enjoy 17 things you might not know about Costa Rica.

 The country may have made a name for itself with its natural beauty and gorgeous landscapes, but there are many things that people don’t know about Costa Rica.